5 ways that the learner experience impacts your employee value proposition (EVP)

 For the individual this means the skills they might need for a given career path, to join a multifunctional team, or just to improve in their role.

 For the organization, it might mean the future skills the organization needs to underpin its future success, to fight off competition or to transform itself.
-An LXP such as Learning Pool’s Stream allows these two views of skills development to be harmonized and aligned.
+An LXP such as Learning Pool’s Platform allows these two views of skills development to be harmonized and aligned.

 Another important enabling technology that sits alongside (and sometimes inside) the LXP is the learning record store (LRS) powered by the reporting standard xAPI.